bdague324/Training-model/README.md

 We will use Keras and Tensorflow 1.8.
 Once the model is trained and saved we shut our instance down.

- **Tensorflow** is here the main framework in deeplearning. **Keras** is a meta framework which helps to facilitate the coding (in a syntax point of view) and interface with Tensorflow.
+ **Tensorflow** is the main framework in deeplearning. **Keras** is a meta framework which helps to facilitate the coding (in a syntax point of view) and interface with Tensorflow.

 Connect to the instance and type the code Herebelow: